 IMMERSION IN A STABLE, SUPPORTIVE, RESPECTFUL COMMUNITY

 For children attending a school or learning center for Self-Directed Education, that community is often designed with ongoing education for deschooling adults and practices for organizing and decision-making that consider the needs of even the youngest learners, who are valued as integral, full members of the school community and encouraged to participate in shaping the community as far as they feel moved to.
 Through modelling and practice, young people (and adults!) learn to care for one another and for the well-being of the community itself.
-They are involved, sometimes through votes and sometimes through less formal consent-focused practices, in making and enforcing the community rules.
+They are involved, sometimes through votes and sometimes through less formal consent-focused practices, in making and upholding the community rules.
 In that process they hear all sides of every disagreement and the moral and logical arguments related to it, practice persuasion and navigating disagreement, and take turns as facilitator or record keeper for the group.
 Their own views are taken seriously by others and influence the community’s decisions, which motivates them to think more deeply about those views than they otherwise might.